columbia-os/recitations/E-Freezer/freezer_runqueue.md

 - This function invokes [`curr->sched_class->task_tick()`](https://elixir.bootlin.com/linux/v5.10.205/source/kernel/sched/core.c#L4021).
 - Freezer's `task_tick()` implementation should decrement the current task's timeslice.
 (Note that the timeslice should therefore use jiffies as the unit.)
+- If the current task's timeslice is down to 0:
-- Freezer's `task_tick()` implementation should move the current task to the end of the runqueue if its timeslice is down to 0.
+    - Freezer's `task_tick()` implementation should move the current task to the end of the runqueue.
 At this point, the task is still running on the CPU!
       We've just modified its position on the runqueue.
-- Freezer's `task_tick()` implementation should call [`resched_curr()`](https://elixir.bootlin.com/linux/v5.10.205/source/kernel/sched/core.c#L608), which sets the
+    - Freezer's `task_tick()` implementation should call [`resched_curr()`](https://elixir.bootlin.com/linux/v5.10.205/source/kernel/sched/core.c#L608), which
-  `TIF_NEED_RESCHED` flag.
+      sets the `TIF_NEED_RESCHED` flag.
 Again, at this point, the task is still running on the CPU!
 - The kernel checks `TIF_NEED_RESCHED` on interrupt and userspace return paths.
   When it's safe (e.g. the process isn't holding any spinlocks), the kernel calls [`schedule()`](https://elixir.bootlin.com/linux/v5.10.205/source/kernel/sched/core.c#L4619), which in turn invokes [`__schedule()`](https://elixir.bootlin.com/linux/v5.10.205/source/kernel/sched/core.c#L4430).